We are a family of 4 that includes 2 full-time working parents, one toddler, and one baby 😉

 SEO is one of the best free ways to drive traffic to your website.

 What is SEO writing?

-SEO writing refers to writing the copy or content for your website that helps it to rank high in search engine results.
+SEO writing refers to writing the copy or content for your website in a way that helps it to rank high in search engine results.

 SEO writing could include writing texts for your website pages like the about page, product/ service descriptions, and content for your blog.